 CANCELLATION POLICY

+In addition, all appointments are confirmed times, there are no provisional or tentative appointments unless noted otherwise in writing.
+Your understanding and cooperation in this regard is greatly appreciated.
 As e-mails may be delayed or not go through, please be sure to confirm any e-mail cancellation by phone message if you are near the 72 hours prior to your appointment or if you do not receive a prompt reply.
-In addition, session appointments are mutually understood to imply a need for care, i.e. it would not be an appropriate use of the session appointments for the purpose of contemplating a need for care with a plan to cancel the session before the 72-hr deadline if no need is then considered.

 ADVICE AND THERAPEUTIC EFFICACY